f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

    point.
 In that case check your kernel or system log and look for a section that starts with this::

  	Oops: 0000 [#1] SMP

    That's the first Oops since boot-up, as the '#1' between the brackets shows.
-   Every Oops and any other problem that happens after that point might be a follow-up problem to that first Oops, even if both look totally unrelated.
+   Every Oops and any other problem that happens after that point might be a follow-up problem that would never have happened without that first Oops, even if both look totally unrelated.
    Rule this out by getting rid of the cause for the first Oops and reproducing the issue afterwards.
 Sometimes simply restarting will be enough, sometimes a change to the configuration followed by a reboot can eliminate the Oops.